mlstyszynski/techfest2019/README.md

 ---

-> **Task 1.11 Onboard the servers server3 and server4 as compute-4 as compute-nodes (aka vrouters)**
+> **Task 1.11 Onboard the servers server3 and server4 from the topology as compute-nodes (aka vrouters)**
-+ server4 attached to leaf1 and server2 attached to leaf2 are successfully onboarded
++ server4 attached to leaf1 and server3 attached to leaf2 are successfully onboarded

 *Expected result:*
 + you can ping from these servers their default gateway